wedesoft/www.wedesoft.de/_posts/2025-09-05-clojure-game.md

 * Use Assimp to read glTF model with animations into a nested data structure
 * physics uses multi methods to map from source to target coordinate system
 * Steam does not like insane number of files, so map tiles are stored in tar files and random accessed using an lru cache of opened tar files
+* Flame graph
+* Unboxed math
+* Warn on reflection
+* Cross platform (where OpenGL is supported)
+* Using packet
+* Can include project in build.clj
+* xvfb-run to test shaders
+* Steam depots and diffs
+* Vim-slime
+* Midje
+* Source code link, wishlist

 * [Clojure][1] the programming languagte
 * [LWJGL][15] provides Java wrappers for various libraries